novendrastywn/FaceLiVT/README.md

 ## Acknowledgements

-This work was conducted in collaboration between the Department of Electro-Optics at National Formosa University, the Department of Electrical Engineering at National Taipei University, and the College of Artificial Intelligence and Green Energy at National Yang Ming Chiao Tung University.
+This work was conducted in collaboration between the Department of Electro-Optics at National Formosa University, the Department of Electrical Engineering at National Taipei University, the Department of Electrical Engineering at University of Muhammadiyah Malang, and the College of Artificial Intelligence and Green Energy at National Yang Ming Chiao Tung University.

 ---